 If you have a need to read long and boring articles with every tested specification and chart full of numerical data this might not be the best source for you.

 I've been a camera nut for about 45 years.
 I guess that makes it sound like I am getting old.
 My wife certainly won't tell you I act like I'm old.
-I like to think I've just had lots of experiences with photography. :-)
+I like to think I've just had lots of experiences with photography.
+Here are the resources I use for researching and buying both camera equipment and photography education.

 Even if you don't own any Canon cameras, lenses or other Canon accessories, you may find this site useful.
 It will help you make choices and learn about advantages and disadvantages of digital photography equipment and their features.